AceMood/AceMood.github.io/_posts/2015-01-01-golden-rules.md

 description: Golden Rules
 ---

-Be yourself, do not follow if you feel uncomfortable.
+[1] Be yourself, do not follow if you feel uncomfortable.

-Do not believe in what you have not confirmed.
+[2] Do not believe in what you have not confirmed.

-Be politely whenever, except the other is Sha.Bi.

-Everyone is more or less selfish, keep near with the ones who like you.
+[3] Everyone is more or less selfish, keep near with the ones who like you.

-Life is short, do whatever you want.
+[4] Life is short, do whatever you want.

-To be the important one.
+[5] To be the important one.

-Do not waste time any more.
-It's very very expensive.
+[6] Do not waste time any more.
+Time is very expensive.